qwertychouskie/TestOut-issues/Linux Pro.md

 - 11.1.2, 11.1.8: SSL is insecure and is no longer used.
 This should be TLS.

 - 11.1.2: `mydomain.com` is an actual site.  `example.com` is reserved as an example domain and should always be used in examples.

+# Chapter 12

+- MD5 isn't used by SSH anymore, it now uses SHA256.